tapfortap/Documentation/iOSAPIReference.md

 ### Overview

-This interface provides callback methods into the current status of the TFTBanner.
+This interface provides delegate methods that are called during the lifecycle of the banner.

 ### Methods

-#### - (void)tapForTapBannerDidReceive:(TFTBanner *)banne;
+#### - (void)tftBannerDidReceiveAd:(TFTBanner *)banne;

-Called when the Banner receives a new ad.
+Called when the banner receives a new ad.

 **Parameters**

-  - _banner_ - The Banner that received a new ad.
+  - _banner_ - The TFTBanner that received a new ad.

 ---

-#### - (void)tapForTapBanner:(TFTBanner *)banner didFail:(NSString *)reason;
+#### - (void)tftBanner:(TFTBanner *)banner didFail:(NSString *)reason;

-Called when the Banner fails to download or show a new ad.
+Called when the banner fails to download or show a new ad.

 **Parameters**

-  - _banner_ - The Banner that failed.
+  - _banner_ - The TFTBanner that failed.
-  - reason_ - A summary of the reason for the failure.
+  - _reason_ - The reason for the failure.

 ---

-#### - (void)tapForTapBannerWasTapped:(TFTBanner *)banner;
+#### - (void)tftBannerWasTapped:(TFTBanner *)banner;

-Called when a user taps on an ad.
+Called when a user taps on the banner.

 **Parameters**

-  - _banner_ - The Banner that was tapped.
+  - _banner_ - The TFTBanner that was tapped.

 ## TFTInterstitial

 ### Overview

-This class is responsible for downloading and showing interstitial ads.
+This class is responsible for downloading and showing interstitials.

 ### Special Considerations

-Always be sure that an interstitial is ready to be shown by either using the callbacks or by using the isReadyToShow method.
+Always be sure that an interstitial is ready to be shown by either using the delegate methods or by using the isReadyToShow method.
 Failure to do so may cause an ad to be shown at unexpected or undersireable times due to network connectivity.

 ### Methods